Aging & Health A to Z

 - Anemia, or low blood counts

-If these problems become severe enough or don't recover, you may end up needing dialysis (use of a machine to wash out your blood).
+If these problems become severe enough or don't recover, you may end up needing dialysis – a procedure that uses a machine to wash out your blood to make up for the loss of kidney function.

-Electrolyte imbalances, such as sodium concentrations that are either too high or too low are found in about one-quarter of all older people arriving at the emergency department.
-Older patients in hospital are very likely to have abnormally low sodium levels; more than one in five residents of long-term care facilities have this problem.
+Electrolyte imbalances, such as sodium concentrations that are either too high or too low, are found in about one-quarter of all older people arriving at the emergency department.
+Older patients in hospitals are very likely to have abnormally low sodium levels - more than one in five residents of long-term care facilities have this problem.
+Even when mild, low sodium concentrations are associated with problems with gait and attention, falls, and increased fracture risk in older adults.
 Fluid imbalances are also common in older people, leading to dehydration, swelling, or other harmful conditions.

-Nephrotic syndrome is common in older people because of leaking the filtering capacity of your kidneys.
+Nephrotic syndrome is a kidney disease common in older adults.
+Nephrotic syndrome causes your kidneys to excrete too much protein into your urine due to damage of tiny kidney blood vessels.
 Nephrotic syndrome occurs in various forms, which can be seen by examining a biopsy of your kidneys under a microscope, including

 - Membranous nephropathy